zx0223winner/HSDFinder/Readme.txt

 This output file "##.protein.length.aa" can simply paste into the "##.BLAST.tabular" to run as the input file.

 6. Reference
 X. Zhang, Yining.
 Hu, D. Smith (2020).
-HSDFinder- an integrated tool to predict highly similar duplicates in eukaryotic genomes.
-Genome Research, doi: XX.XX
+HSDFinder- an integrated tool to predict highly similar duplicates in eukaryotic genomes. doi: XX.XX

 7.Help
 The distribution version of HSDFinder is also available.